Crisp-Unimib/SFAL/1_cooc_matrix/README.md

 #### Llama (`llama`)

 To run with a Llama model, use the `llama` sub-command.
-This handler is designed for an **offline environment** where the model, dataset, and SAEs have been pre-downloaded to the Hugging Face cache.

 **Required Arguments:**
 - `--sae_type`: The type of SAEs to process.
 Can be `res` (residual stream) or `mlp` (MLP output), or both (e.g., `res mlp`).